-As a company, Hired strives to build an inclusive, equitable and diverse workplace.
-We aspire to have each and every one of our employees love their jobs and feel that they belong.
-We want to recognize, acknowledge and celebrate how our individual differences and diverse experiences add value to our team.
-To make this possible, we must strive to ensure that our workplace, and the decisions we make about it, are equally inclusive and that we allow for different perspectives to flourish — they make us stronger.
-If we do this, then the values on our platform and in our workplace will mirror each other, leading to innovations and product decisions that best serve our clients and candidates, everywhere.
+As a company, Hired strives to foster an inclusive work environment.
+We aspire to have each and every one of our colleagues love their work and feel that they belong.
+We want to recognize, acknowledge and celebrate how our individual differences and diverse experiences add value to our overall team.
+To make this possible, we believe that we must strive to ensure that our workplace, and the decisions we make about it, are also inclusive and that we allow different perspectives to flourish -- they make us stronger.
+From here, we also believe that this will lead to innovation and product decisions that optimally serve our clients and users, everywhere.

 The way we recruit and develop talent at Hired is fundamental to our continued growth and success.
 Just as we strive to make our product one that sources a diverse set of exceptional talent, we must do the same in the reflection of our company.

 We engage with a variety of organizations to help support Hired’s Diversity, Equity & Inclusion mission and values.
 These partnerships provide an extension of our Diversity, Equity & Inclusion goals, connect them to the greater external population, and help us reach and impact a broader community.

 We aim to create a company culture where our team members are connected, can thrive and feel empowered to be their authentic selves at work.
 We strive to foster a culture of inclusion and belonging, leveraging our differences as strengths.

 Our platform is intended to fundamentally democratize access to opportunity and level the playing field for all job seekers.
 As we build our product, we continue to approach our engineering and design with inclusion in mind.